254jack/FlutterCalculator/README.md

- #Now everything should be working!!
+  Now everything should be working!!

- //If any issues you can reach out to me and I will try as much as possible to solve the issues.
+ If any issues you can reach out to me and I will try as much as possible to solve the issues.